SynthstromAudible/DelugeFirmware/docs/community_features.md

   	- This feature is `ON` by default and can be set to `ON` or `OFF` via `SETTINGS > COMMUNITY FEATURES`.

 #### 3.2 - MPE
-- ([#29]) Bugfix to respect MPE zones in kit rows.
-In the official firmware, kit rows with MIDI learned to a channel would be triggered by an MPE zone which uses that channel.
-With this change they respect zones in the same way as synth and MIDI clips. ([#512]) adds further fixes related to channels 0 and 15 always getting received as MPE.

 - ([#512]) Change handling of MPE expression when collapsed to a single MIDI channel.
 Previously Y axis would still be sent as CC74 on single MIDI channels.
 This changes it to send CC1 instead, allowing for controllable behaviour on more non-MPE synths.
 Future work will make a menu to set this per device.

 #### 3.3 - MIDI